 When can I shop?

 Great questions!
-As you can imagine, there’s a lot that needs to happen before we can open the Benicia-Vallejo region’s first co-op.
+As you can imagine, there’s a lot that needs to happen before we can open Solano County’s first co-op.
 Because we want this to be a successful venture for our community, we are following the Food Co-op Initiative’s Guide to Starting a Food Co-op.

-Cultivate Community Food Co-op is in its organizing stage – stage one of three stages.
-We have convened a steering team with five operating committees to address our planning, financial, marketing, outreach and ownership needs.
-Next we will be coordinating initial market research and preliminary feasibility work, developing a ownership program, launching an ownership campaign, and reaching the Stage I target for ownership.
-Stay tuned!
+Cultivate Community Food Co-op is in its feasibility and planning stage – stage two of three stages.
+So far, we have incorporated, appointed a board of directors, and convened a steering team with five operating committees to address our planning, financial, marketing, outreach and ownership needs.
+We are now coordinating initial market research, creating a business plan, and launching our ownership campaign in efforts to reach our goal of selling 1500 owner shares before we open our doors.

 DOWNLOAD the Food Co-op Initiative’s COMPLETE GUIDE here or get an overview of the three stages below.

 Stage One: Organizing

 Organizing commences when one or more people start with an idea to organize a retail food co-op.
 The organizing stage includes convening a core group, assessing common interest and needs, creating a shared vision, incorporation, building leadership and accountability systems, creating community excitement and support, committing time and money, coordinating initial market research and preliminary feasibility work, developing a membership program, launching a membership campaign, and reaching the Stage I target for membership.
 The co-op is born and functioning as a member-owned organization!